panos-gbio/Proteomics-in-Latent-Space/README.md

 │
 ├── 00a_hyperparam_optimization.ipynb       # Script to optimize hyperparam (learning rate & bit Regularlization of KL term) ├── 00b_hyperparam_optimization.ipynb       # Script to optimize dimensions of the VAE for each dataset (coupled to ML classifier)
-├── 00c_classifiers_tuning.ipynb            # Script to optimize different ML models for PPI prediction
+├── 00c_classifiers_tuning.ipynb            # Script to optimize different ML models for PPI prediction  (not uploaded yet)
 |
 ├── 01_run_model_SCBC.ipynb                 # Script to run the subcell proteomics data ├── 01b_run_model_SCBC_whole_proteoform     # Script to run the subcell proteoform tables with no gene symbol annotations.
-├── 02_run_model_ABMS.ipynb                 # Script to run the total-cell proteomics data (or any MS protein table) ├── 02b_run_model_ABMS whole_proteoform     # Script to run the total-cell proteoform tables ├── 03a_feat_eng_protein.ipynb              # Script from the ML for creating features for ppi predictions ├── 04_ppi_predictions.ipynb                # Script from the ML for the final classifier and the prediction table generation
+├── 02_run_model_ABMS.ipynb                 # Script to run the total-cell proteomics data (or any MS protein table) ├── 02b_run_model_ABMS whole_proteoform     # Script to run the total-cell proteoform tables ├── 03a_feat_eng_protein.ipynb              # Script from the ML for creating features for ppi predictions ├── 03b_feat_eng_protein.ipynb              # Script from the ML for creating features for ppi predictions ├── 04_ppi_predictions.ipynb                # Script from the ML for the final classifier and the prediction table generation
 |
 |